snaphy-plugin-2/automata-plugin/readMe.md

      Options has two property.
     * `name` Name of the options that will be displayed <options>{{name}}</options>
     * `id` Value of options <options value="{{id}}">{{name}}</options>
+  - `model` `{model: "Model Name",
+       value: "Key name of property which is value usually it is the id",
+       name: "key name of property name which is going to be displayed",
+       filter: {} //Filter for fetching data dynamically }`
+     For fetching data dynamically from a `loopback model`

 ####selectString